 - Scroll down and tap iCloud Backup > Back Up Now.
 If you’re on iOS 10.2 or earlier, just tap Backup.

 You can check whether the backup is complete by heading back to Settings, hitting iCloud > iCloud Storage > Manage Storage, and tapping on your device on the list.

 Backing up on a Mac running MacOS Catalina

 While MacOS 10.15 Catalina may have put the kibosh on Apple’s iconic iTunes, you can still back up your iOS device on the new MacOS.
 Here’s how:

-- Follow onscreen instructions to enter your device passcode or Trust This Computer.
+- Follow on-screen instructions to enter your device passcode, or choose Trust This Computer.